dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 ```

 Look's about right.
-You can now go ahead and assign Azure AD resources to those groups, whether that's an app, a license or memberships or ownership for other groups.
-This comes in very handy if you synchronize your employee data from an HR system.
+We can now go ahead and assign Azure AD resources to those groups, whether that's an app, a license or memberships or ownership for other groups.
+This comes in very handy if we synchronize our employee data from an HR system.
 The only thing you need to worry about is the sync.
 Group membership and access to resources is completely automated.
 Nice! :smirk:

 But what if some or even all of your resources are managed in Active Directory?
 Read on.